Texas school did not violate CROWN Act by suspending Darryl George for hairstyle, judge rules

 In a bench trial, Judge Chap Cain III sided with the district.

+In a written statement, Poole continued to say: "High expectations have helped make Barbers Hill ISD a state leader in all things and high standards at school benefit all ethnicities ...
+Falsely claiming racism is worse than racism and undermines efforts to address actions that violate constitutionally protected rights."

+The George family's attorney says they will be asking a federal court for an injunction.

-The George family initially filed a federal civil rights lawsuit, which is still pending, against Texas Gov. Greg Abbott and Attorney General Ken Paxton for not enforcing the law.
+The family also has a federal civil rights lawsuit filed, which is still pending, against Texas Gov. Greg Abbott and Attorney General Ken Paxton for not enforcing the law.

 BHISD previously clashed with two other Black male students over the dress code.